What Do I Do with Me

-What Do I Do with Me is the nineteenth studio album by American country music singer Tanya Tucker, released on July 2, 1991.
+What Do I Do with Me is the 19th studio album by American country music singer Tanya Tucker, released on July 2, 1991 as her final album for Capitol Records, after that album's release, Tucker exited Capitol's roster in favor of Liberty Records in 1992.
 It was her highest-placing on the Billboard charts reaching #6 in the Country albums and #48 on the Pop albums categories.
 The album produced four Top Five hits on the Hot Country Songs charts: "(Without You) What Do I Do with Me" and "Down to My Last Teardrop" both at number two, "Some Kind of Trouble" at number three, and "If Your Heart Ain't Busy Tonight" at number four.
 The track "Everything That You Want" was later covered by Reba McEntire for her 1994 album, Read My Mind.